These Lemon Blueberry Cheesecake Bars are an easy way to satisfy your craving for cheesecake. A sweet, simple spring or summer dessert.

 - Bake for 8-10 minutes, until lightly browned.
 Remove dish from the oven and let cool slightly while you prepare the filling.

 For the Filling:

-Add cream cheese and sour cream to a large bowl and using hand or stand mixer, beat on medium speed until smooth.
-Add in the sugar and beat on medium-high speed until light and fluffy, 1-2 minutes.
+- Add cream cheese and sour cream to a large bowl and using hand or stand mixer, beat on medium speed until smooth.
+Add in the sugar and beat on medium-high speed until light and fluffy, 1 to 2 minutes.
 Beat in the eggs one at a time, mixing well after each addition.
 Blend in the vanilla extract, salt, lemon zest and lemon juice.
 Fold in the blueberries gently with a wooden spoon until evenly incorporated.